elisavetTriant/ghibliapireact/README.md

 ### Available Scripts

+Before you can run the app with `npm start` you should install all depedencies (this means also that you have installed node.js and npm on your machine).
+To begin, navigate on the project directory and run:

+#### `npm install`

-In the project directory, you can run:
+Then, while in the project directory, you can run:

 #### `npm start`